The Best Protein Powders and Supplements for Weight Gain

 Like whey protein powders, casein protein powder provides the full array of amino acids.
 However, it's thought to be digested more slowly, so it may contribute to muscle protein synthesis and muscle growth over a more prolonged period of time.
 Casein protein powders have similar macros and calories to whey-based powders.
 For instance, Myprotein's casein powder has 4.7 grams of carbs, 1.2 grams of fat, 82 grams of protein, and 350 calories per 100 grams.
 Nevertheless, since the carbs and calories are a little lower, it's probably not the best option for individuals whose main aim is to increase their calorie intake and body weight.

-As shown in the table, the Serious Gains weight gainer (available from Bodybuilding Warehouse) has the most carbs, and Myprotein's whey protein concentrate has the most calories, so either of these could be suitable for someone trying to gain weight.
+As shown in the table, the Optimum Nutrition Serious Mass weight gainer (available on Amazon) has the most carbs, and Myprotein's whey protein concentrate has the most calories, so either of these could be suitable for someone trying to gain weight.

 Plant-Based Protein Powders